naveenram00/Bazaar/README.md

 # Bazaar
 HackGT 2019 Project

-Bazaar is a tool to help small businesses grow and organized in the age of online, dialogue-driven sales.
+Bazaar is a tool to help small businesses grow and get organized in the age of digital dialogue-driven sales.

 Prizes:
 Facebook